Andrew-Jayne/RPyG/z_todo.md

 Players become stronger as they progress and can gain temp and perm buffs from items, either found or bought [] expand merchant system
 [] add leveling system based on battle actions

+## Encouter updates

+It might make sense to integrate enemy encounters into the standard encounter system and make that more robust, add "ENEMY ENCOUTNER" to the encounter JSON system?
+IDK may end up being too complex